bschiffthaler/ngs/README.md

 # News

+* The base image now comes with an in-build SSH server in order to easily deploy it in a server setting.
 * JBrowse was added to allow for alignment visualisation (which also meant adding an apache2 server)
 * I recorded myself doing basic QC on the training data.
 Check [here](https://www.youtube.com/watch?v=1rNEkWSxB5s) for the video.